 Now, Hilton had introduced their Canopy marquee in 2014, and the new brand has since successfully endeavored to shake off the business-y image of the mothership.
 Their first in Minneapolis, just opened in May, is fitted into early 20th Century building that did, in fact, operate within the business of flour – and thus has great architectural bones.

 We’ve spent quite a lot of time in the Twin Cities’ most recognizable twin.
-But with the purpose of checking into, and checking out the Canopy, we made a recent early autumn visit – here’s what we came back with.
+But with the purpose of checking into, and checking out the Canopy, we made yet another early autumn visit – and here’s what we came back with.

 Minneapolis built a virtual (graffiti?) bridge from Prince and Hüsker Dü to young foodies and the primacy of Target to its local culture, and has thus managed to retain a significant level of cultural relevance.
 Once known for its provocative music scene, now it is a city that absorbs creative types not impressed enough by New York to pay its ridiculous rents, many of whom come to work for the “bullseye” retail giant with the seemingly endless credibility capital.
-Alas, climate change is already starting to negate the “it’s too cold” argument: we were there in early October, and it was 95 bloody degrees fahrenheit.
+Alas, climate change is already starting to negate the “it’s too cold” argument: we were there in early October, and it was, no exaggeration, 96 degrees fahrenheit.

 The Mill District